Emily in Paris

-Produced by MTV Entertainment Studios and originally developed for Paramount Network, where it was given a straight-to-series order in September 2018, the series moved to Netflix in July 2020.
+Produced by MTV Entertainment Studios and developed initially for Paramount Network, where it was given a straight-to-series order in September 2018, the series moved to Netflix in July 2020.
 Filming takes place in Île-de-France, mainly in Paris and its suburbs, and began in August 2019.

-Emily in Paris premiered on October 2, 2020, receiving positive reviews in the United States but was criticized in France, with many French critics condemning the show for negatively stereotyping Parisians and the French.
+Emily in Paris premiered on October 2, 2020, to mixed reviews in the United States and criticism in France for negatively stereotyping Parisians and the French.
 In November 2020, the series was renewed for a second season by Netflix, which premiered on December 22, 2021.
 In January 2022, the series was renewed for a third and fourth season by Netflix.
 The third season premiered on December 21, 2022.
+The fourth season premiered in two parts: the first premiered on August 15, 2024, followed by the second on September 12, 2024.
+In September 2024, the series was renewed for a fifth season, which is slated to premiere on December 18, 2025.

 Premise

-Emily in Paris follows Emily Cooper, an American college graduate in her late twenties with a Master's degree in communications who is from Chicago; she moves to Paris for an unexpected job opportunity.
+Emily in Paris follows Emily Cooper, an American from Chicago with a master's degree in communications, who moves to Paris for a new job opportunity.
 She is tasked with bringing an American point of view and social media presence to a venerable French marketing firm.
 Cultures clash as she adjusts to the challenges of life in Paris while juggling her career, new friendships, and active love life.